superloopnetwork/superloop/README.md

   opersys: ios
   type: router
 ```
 Credentials used to connect to nodes are via OS environment varilables.
-This eliminates any files associated to the application 'superloop' hardcoded with the username and password and thus, reduces the risk of being hacked.
-To setup the OS environment variables, the easiest is to create a hiddle file like ```.secret``` placed in your home directory.
-Set permission so only you can read/write ```chmod 600 .secret```.
+This eliminates any files associated to the application 'superloop' hardcoded with the username and password and thus, reduces the risk of being leaked/hacked.
+To setup the OS environment variables, the easiest way is to create a hidden file like ```.secret``` placed in your home directory.
+This file absolutely needs to be locked down to the service account owner.
+Set permission so only the service account owner where superloop is executed can read/write ```chmod 600 .secret```.

 Your file should look like this:
 ```